ember-learn/guides-source/guides/release/upgrading/index.md

 The best way to discover new features is to read the [release blog posts](https://blog.emberjs.com/tags/releases.html).
 If a new feature requires you to opt-in, it's called an optional feature.
-Follow [this guide](../../configuring-ember/optional-features/) to learn which optional features are available in your app's version of Ember, and how to enable them.
+Follow [this guide](../configuring-ember/optional-features/) to learn which optional features are available in your app's version and how to enable them.
 In many cases, codemods will be available to help you make syntax-related updates.
+A codemod is a tool that rewrites your existing code into a new syntax.
+When they are available, they can save a lot of time that you would spend making edits by hand.

 ## Octane upgrade strategy